kinode-dao/kinode-book/src/process-capabilities.md

 ]
 ```
 Note that [userspace capabilities](#userspace-capabilities), those *created by other processes*, can also be requested in a package manifest, though it's not guaranteed that the user will have installed the process that can grant the capability.
-Therefore, when a userspace process uses the capabilities system, it should have a way to grant capabilities through its IPC protocol, as described below.
+Therefore, when a userspace process uses the capabilities system, it should have a way to grant capabilities through its `body` protocol, as described below.

 ## Userspace Capabilities

 While the manifest fields are useful for getting a process started, it is not sufficient for creating and giving custom capabilities to other processes.
 To create our own capabilities, we can simply create a new one, and attach it to a `Request` or `Response` like so:

 ```rust
 let my_new_cap = uqbar_process_lib::Capability::new(our, "\"my-new-capability\"");